-To select several file types:
+To select one or more file types:

 - a) Choose Select File Types... in the File Type list.
 This opens the Select File Types dialog. - b) In this dialog, select the files types you want from the Available File Types column. - c) Click to send them to the Selected File Types column. - d) Click OK when you are done.
-You will see your selected file types listed in parentheses:

-2. Use the File Name Matches parameter to search on file names.
+You will see the selected file types listed in parentheses. - 2.
+Use the File Name Matches parameter to search on file names.